signmark/niap_ui_base/replit.md

 ### Core Architectural Decisions
 - **Monolithic to Modular Transition**: Ongoing effort to break down monolithic files into modular components for better maintainability and scalability.
 - **January 2025**: Successfully implemented Gemini 2.5 integration via Vertex AI for keyword analysis and business questionnaire features, providing real website content analysis and specific keyword extraction with high accuracy.
+- **Claude API Environment Issues**: Claude API works in Replit development and production environments but fails with 403 "Request not allowed" on staging due to network/geographic restrictions.
+All TypeScript compilation errors resolved with fallback model logic implemented.
 - **N8N-centric Publishing**: All social media platforms publish exclusively through N8N webhooks to ensure consistent architecture and centralized management.
 - **Comprehensive Duplicate Prevention**: A 4-level system prevents duplicate posts across platforms using `postUrl` checks, extended caching, a Publication Tracker service, and Lock Manager integration.
 - **Intelligent Website Analysis**: A multi-tier fallback system for website analysis uses Gemini AI for content extraction and business questionnaire auto-filling.
 It prioritizes AI analysis and falls back to intelligent content-based classification if AI services fail.